Plethora-onchain/plethora-smart_contracts/README.md

 - **Create or Import**: Creators can either produce new content directly on Plethora or import existing content from supported platforms.
 - **Engage**: Audiences interact with the content, enjoying a diverse range of creative works.
 - **Tip**: Viewers can show their appreciation by tipping creators with stablecoins.
-- **Grow**: Creators build their audience and income stream, while continuing to create and share their passion.
+- **Grow**: Creators build their audience and income stream while continuing to create and share their passion.

 ## Future Plans
 As we move on from the hackathon we plan to extend the platform to include:
 - Integration with emerging content platforms and blockchain-based social media
 - Extension of the custom content to include video, audio and livestreams
-- Collaborative features for creators to work across different mediums and platformsins.
+- Collaborative features for creators to work across different mediums and platforms.
+- Make Each NFT a SoulBoundToken.

 ## FrontEnd
 You can find the Plethora Frontend - [HERE](https://github.com/Plethora-onchain/plethora-frontend)